junxit/us-congress-bills-115/bill.md

     - **(B)** the Committee on Homeland Security and Governmental Affairs of the Senate;
     - **(C)** the Committee on Financial Services of the House of Representatives; and
     - **(D)** the Committee on Transportation and Infrastructure of the House of Representatives;
-  - **(3)** the terms buyout practice and buyout program mean a practice or program, as applicable, under which the Administrator provides assistance to State and local governments so that those entities may acquire flood-damaged properties;
+  - **(3)** the terms buyout practice and buyout program mean a practice or program, as applicable, under which the Administrator provides assistance to State and local governments so that those entities may acquire flood-damaged properties committed to open space use in perpetuity in accordance with section 404(b)(2) of the Robert T. Stafford Disaster Relief and Emergency Assistance Act (42 U.S.C.
+5170c(b)(2));
   - **(4)** the term eligible property owner means a policyholder under the National Flood Insurance Program with a household income that is not more than 120 percent of the mean household income for the community in which the primary residence of the policyholder is located;
   - **(5)** the term National Flood Insurance Program means the program established under the National Flood Insurance Act of 1968 (42 U.S.C.
 4001 et seq.);
   - **(6)** the term repetitive loss structure has the meaning given the term in section 1370(a) of the National Flood Insurance Act of 1968 (42 U.S.C.
 4121(a)); and